-As this Sub-fund launched on 1 March 2022 past performance data is not yet available.
+As this Sub-fund launched on 1 March 2022, limited past performance data is available.

 NOTE: PAST PERFORMANCE SHOULD NOT BE TAKEN AS A GUIDE TO THE FUTURE.
-THE VALUE OF INVESTMENTS AND INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND INVESTORS MAY NOT GET BACK THE AMOUNT ORIGINALLY INVESTED.
+THE VALUE OF INVESTMENTS AND INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND

+INVESTORS MAY NOT GET BACK THE AMOUNT ORIGINALLY INVESTED.

-Profile of a Typical Investor/Target Market: Type of clients: retail, professional clients and eligible counterparties (subject to the applicable legal and regulatory requirements in the relevant jurisdiction).
+Profile of a Typical Investor/TargetType of clients: retail, professional clients and eligible counterparties (subject to the applicable legal and regulatory requirements in the relevant jurisdiction).Market: